rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 by radare2, its parent project, and it tries to stay up-to-date with its recent version, which allows us to implement new features, and enjoy bug fixes and performance improvements on radare2.
-Often, we need to update the radare2 submodule or others, in order to push the most recent version of them to Cutter.
+Often, we need to update the radare2 submodule or the others, to push the most recent version of them to Cutter.

 You can view the list of all the submodules from the cutter root folder with: